rabbitom/ble-sensors/README.md

 This is a demo app for connecting and collecting data from BLE enabled sensors.

 ## Dialog IoT Sensor Kit
 Currently, we only support [Dialog IoT Sensor Kit](http://www.dialog-semiconductor.com/iotsensor).
 Please refer to class DialogIoTSensor in package net.erabbit.blesensor to find the code about it.
 And check [this Evothings project](https://evothings.com/dialog-iot-sensor-starter-guide/) in Javascript to find more.
 Here are some key facts of this device:

+### Bluetooth GATT Description

 Service UUID: 2ea78970-7d44-44bb-b097-26183f402400

-### Read Device Information
+#### Read Device Information
 Characteristic UUID:  2ea78970-7d44-44bb-b097-26183f402408
 Read this characteristic, then get what sensor is available and version of firmware from the response data:
 - Bytes 0~6: Sensor Availablity (1: available, 0: unavailable)